 The winning essay(s) will be published on our website, along with the names of the authors of shortlisted essays

-Strong candidates will have the opportunity to write other short essays to be published on the website in future, after an editing process with our team of Oxbridge students.
+Strong candidates will have the opportunity to write other short essays to be published in our Oxbridge Intelligence blog, after an editing process with our team of Oxbridge students.

 Management and Business - Pick an organisation you are interested in.
 What is the current culture and structure like, and how might this have to adapt to the current business environment?